EGoverde/MemoryLeaks/README.md

 After navigating back a popup will be shown if it has leaked.
 The memory tracker would also clearly increase by a large amount, which it will continue to do every navigation back-and-forth.

-Note that for the SyncFusion demonstration to work, a working license key has to be added in MauiProgram.cs (named 'SyncFusionLicenseKey').
+The SyncFusion license can optionally be added in MauiProgram.cs, but is not necessary to demonstrate these leaks.

+Currently demonstrating the following leaks:

+- **SfDataGrid** and **SfListView** on iOS: https://www.syncfusion.com/feedback/58293/sfdatagrid-and-sflistview-cause-a-memory-leak-in-maui-ios-and-macos
+- **SyncFusion Popup** on iOS and Android: (to be added)